tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   btc_df
   ```

 * Now that the data is prepared, it is now time to move onto generating the multiple trading signals!
-Students should draw from their experiences from the previous unit 15 lessons where they generated a dual moving average crossover trading signal, as the process is similar.
+Students should draw from their experiences from previous Unit 15 lessons where they generated a dual moving average crossover trading signal, as the process is similar.

-* In contrast to a simple moving average (SMA), an exponential moving average (EMA) represents a moving average with more weight or focus given to the most recent of prices.
-Therefore, a short window EMA describes "faster" price action than its long window EMA or "slower" counterpart.
+* In contrast to a simple moving average (SMA), an exponential moving average (EMA) represents a moving average with more weight or focus given to the most recent prices.
+Therefore, a short window EMA describes "faster" price action than its long window EMA, or "slower" counterpart.
 The logic then dictates such that when the fast EMA is greater than the slow EMA, a long trade opportunity exists, as price action should rise in the short-term, while a short trade opportunity arises for the opposite scenario in which the slow EMA is greater than the fast EMA.

   * Students should be aware that these trading signals will incorporate a long, short, or hold strategy (rather than just long or hold, or short or hold), which is why the `crossover_signal` is calculated as the result of adding both the `crossover_long` and `crossover_short` signals together.